Taiwing/rainfall/level1/README.md

 ```

 However the shell does not wait because stdin has been closed after gets().
 To
-remdey this, we need to execute the payload command in a sub shell and to call
+remedy this, we need to execute the payload command in a sub shell and to call
 an other command that will keep the shell pipe open:

 ```shell